emmasteimann/catanode/readme.markdown

  * Users change name and seats(?).
  * Start game ability when all seats are full.

+## Error

+Page for when a user attempts to create a game when there is a limit

 ## General

  * Consider how backbone will be organized.
- * Rembmer structures, points, board, turns, reconnections, materials.
+ * Remember: structures, points, board, turns, reconnections, materials.

-## Error

-Page for when a user attempts to create a game when there is a limit

 # Complete